ivbsoftware/CSDA1050-CAP/playground/TREB/README.md

 4) Evaluate models: compare decision tree vs Random Forest model ( rmse or mae )
 5) Regression Model
-Model 1: Look at Price with Bedrooms and Bathrooms Model 2: Look at log(Price) with Bedrooms and Bathrooms
-# To overcome heteroskedasiticity with building log(Price).
+Model 1: Look at Price with Bedrooms and Bathrooms Model 2: Look at log(Price) with Bedrooms and Bathrooms  (To overcome heteroskedasiticity with buiding log(Price).
 6) Evaluate models: compare Model1 vs Model 2, look at Adjusted R squared and p-value. compare rmse or mae
 7) write the formula for Regression Model

+Discuss project challenge.